ml-jku/UPT/SETUP_DATA.md

 ## Preprocess
 Preprocess the data by using the folder of the downloaded dataset as SRC_FOLDER.
-`python analysis/data/shapenetcar/preprocess --src <SRC_FOLDER> --dst <DST_FOLDER>`
+`python data/shapenetcar/preprocess.py --src <SRC_FOLDER> --dst <DST_FOLDER>`

 # Transient Flow Dataset

+## Generate
-We provide resources to generate transient flow simulations that we used in Section 4.2 of our paper in the [data_generation](https://github.com/ml-jku/UPT/tree/main/data_generation) folder.
+We provide resources to generate transient flow simulations that we used in Section 4.2 of our paper in the [data/transientflow](https://github.com/ml-jku/UPT/tree/main/data/transientflow) folder.

 Software needed: